-- All HCP who have had a higher-risk exposure and residents who have had close contacts, regardless of vaccination status, should be tested as described in the testing section. - Restriction from work, quarantine, and testing is not recommended for people who have had SARS-CoV-2 infection in the last 90 days if they remain asymptomatic.
-Potential exceptions are described here and here.
+- All HCP who have had a higher-risk exposure and residents who have had close contacts, regardless of vaccination status, should be tested as described in the testing section. - Restriction from work, quarantine, and testing are not recommended for people who had a SARS-CoV-2 infection in the last 90 days if they remain asymptomatic.
+Potential exceptions are described here and <a href=here.